 Check your driveway and overhead clearance

-A 10-yard or 20-yard dumpster fits on most residential drives; however, a 30-yard container needs overhead clearance for the truck mast: a 40-yard size is for a commercial lot.
-Send a photo to our dispatcher in Prairieville.
+Our placement rules depend on the size of your container: a 10-yard or 20-yard dumpster fits on most residential drives; a 30-yard requires overhead clearance for the truck mast; a 40-yard is for a commercial lot.
+Send a photo to our dispatcher.

 Not Sure Which Roll-off Fits Your Project?

-Tell the dispatcher at Dumpster & Roll-Off Container Rental what you are hauling in Prairieville: we match your debris to a roll-off with no overage; call (225) 267-8132.
+Tell the dispatcher at Dumpster & Roll-Off Container Rental what you are hauling in Prairieville: we will match you with a roll-off for no overage; call (225) 267-8132.